Get free weekly resources from us!

 Read in

-Use this 15-minute Labor Day lesson in your Sunday school class to help kids in grades 1-3 discover the importance of work and rest.
-Find more great Sunday school lessons to help kids grow in their faith.
+Use this 25-minute Labor Day lesson in your Sunday school class to help kids in grades 1-3 discover that it’s important to rest as we work.

 You’ll need: